-As the seasons change, many of us are looking for a fresh start or a way to renew our health.
-It can seem overwhelming to take on a whole new lifestyle – better nutrition, packing lunches, cutting out sugar, regular exercise, getting to bed earlier, etc.
+After a few years of feeling off balance, any of us are looking for a fresh start or a way to renew our health.
+It can seem overwhelming to take on a whole new lifestyle – better nutrition, cutting out sugar, regular exercise, getting to bed earlier, etc.

 What I suggest as a starting point is to just choose one thing to begin with, and commit to this change for 30 days.
 You will be amazed at the difference you will feel.
 Below is a list of scientifically proven ways to change your life in less than 30 minutes a day.